-As much as we would like to, we cannot offer everyone who applies a place in our nursery class.
-In deciding who and who does not get a place, we use the following rules or admissions criteria.
+As much as we would like to, we cannot offer a place to everyone who applies.
+If we have more than 26 applications, we then have to decide who and who does not get a place.
+In doing so, we use the following rules or over subscription criteria.
 We give priority to children in the following categories:

-Once we have given places to children with specific needs (Category 1) or those with brothers or sisters already in school (Category 2), we then consider all the remaining applications (Category 3) by ranking them by the distance of the applicants’ address from the school.
-This is done by ‘straight line distance’ from school to home.
+Once we have given places to children with specific needs (Category 1) or those with brothers or sisters already in school (Category 2), we then consider all the remaining applications (Category 3) by ranking them by the distance of the applicants’ addresses from the school.
+This is done by ‘straight line distance’ from school to home using an approved system.
 The number of places available to new families is therefore dependent each year on the number of applicants we receive from families who already have children at the school.
 The more children there are with older brothers and sisters in the school, the fewer places there are for children who do not.
 This can, of course, change every year.